kooparse/zalgebra/README.md

-rotate | Construct a rotation from the given matrix according to given axis (vec3) from_scale | Construct a scale matrix from identity matrix scale | Construct a scale from the given matrix according to given axis (vec3) perspective | Construct a perspective matrix from given fovy, aspect ratio, near/far inputs orthographic| Construct an orthographic matrix from given left, right, bottom, top, near/far inputs look_at | Construct a right-handed look_at matrix from given position (eye) and target
+rotate | Construct a rotation from the given matrix according to given axis (vec3) from_scale | Construct a scale matrix from identity matrix scale | Construct a scale from the given matrix according to given axis (vec3) extract_translation | Return a vector with proper translation extract_euler_angle | Return a vector with proper pitch/yaw/roll extract_scale | Return a vector with proper scale perspective | Construct a perspective matrix from given fovy, aspect ratio, near/far inputs orthographic| Construct an orthographic matrix from given left, right, bottom, top, near/far inputs look_at | Construct a right-handed look_at matrix from given position (eye) and target